Skip to content Skip to navigation

 CATEGORY 1 – Aboriginal Sporting Carnivals

-Grants of up to $2,500 per junior team with a maximum total of $15,000 and $1,500 per senior team, with a maximum total of $9,000, are available to eligible applicants to pay for travel, accommodation and registration costs to participate in Victorian or national Aboriginal sporting carnivals and/or tournaments.
+Grants of up to $2,500 per junior team up to maximum of 10 teams or total amount of $15,000 whichever comes first are available to eligible applicants to pay for travel and accommodation costs to participate in Victorian or national Aboriginal sporting carnivals and/or tournaments.

 Eligibility requirements

-• All individuals within teams must identify as being Aboriginal and/or Torres Strait Islander.
+• All individuals within teams that receive support from this grant, must identify as being Aboriginal and/or Torres Strait Islander.

 • All teams must reside in Victoria unless individuals are located close to state borders that participate in Victorian competitions/carnivals.